stanbaek/ece387/_sources/Labs/Lab10_CV.md

 ## 📌 Objectives

-- Students should be able to explain the concept of Histogram of Oriented Gradients (HOG) and its role in object detection.
+- Students should be able to explain how Histogram of Oriented Gradients (HOG) features enable object detection.
-- Students should be able to train a custom object detector using Dlib and analyze its performance.
+- Students should be able to train and test a custom stop sign detector using Dlib and evaluate its accuracy.
-- Students should be able to implement and test a trained object detector on new images.
+- Students should be able to stream and process live camera images in ROS 2 using usb_cam and OpenCV.
-- Students should be able to create a ROS 2 package for computer vision tasks and integrate OpenCV for image processing.
+- Students should be able to implement a ROS node to detect stop signs in real time and estimate their distance.

 ## 📜 Overview